dhananjaygr/ReadOnly/Production/ReadOnlydocs.md

 ### Setup Template on CloudLabs

-1. Follow the below mentioned guide to Setup AWS Template on CloudLabs.
+Follow the below mentioned guide to Setup new AWS Template on CloudLabs.

 - [Adding an AWS Template](https://docs.cloudlabs.ai/Wiz/template)